m-ihb/nextcloud-documentation/developer_manual/client_apis/OCS/ocs-openapi.rst

 DO NOT throw exceptions
 ^^^^^^^^^^^^^^^^^^^^^^^

-Do not throw exceptions and return valid responses with an error message instead.
+Return valid responses with an error message instead.

 .. collapse:: Examples